jao11/XMIMSIM/User-guide.md

 ### User-defined layers

-Select layers and hit backspace to remove them from the list of user-defined layers (which are defined in the _Modify layer_ dialog windows).
-The layers are deleted immediately and cannot be recovered.
+Select layers and hit backspace to remove them from the list of user-defined layers (which are defined in the _layer_ dialogs).
+The layers are deleted when the Apply button is clicked.

 ### Advanced